NLnetLabs/rpki-doc/source/krill/getting-started.rst

 -------------------------

 There is currently no standard script to start and stop Krill.
 You could use the following example script to start Krill.
-Make sure to update the ``DATA_DIR`` variable to your real data directory, and make sure you saved your ``krill.conf`` file there.
+Make sure to update the ``DATA_DIR`` variable to your real data directory, and make sure you saved your :file:`krill.conf` file there.

 .. code-block:: bash